MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The SVCB DNS resource record (RR) type (RR type ???) is used to locate endpoints that can service an origin.
-There is special handling for the case of "https" origins.

 The algorithm for resolving SVCB records and associated address records is specified in {{client-behavior}}.

+Other resource record types in the same form as SVCB can also be defined as-needed.
+In particular, the HTTPS RR (RR type ???) provides special handling for the case of "https" origins as described in {{https}}.

 ## Presentation format